Brandon1138/keystone/docs/ADR.md

 ## Conclusion

 The adoption of a shadcn-inspired UI with dark mode as default significantly modernizes our application while improving maintainability and user experience.
 The refined design system provides a solid foundation for future UI development and ensures visual consistency across all components.

+### ADR-007: Theme-Aware Speedometer Component Enhancement

+## Status

+Accepted

+## Context

+The application includes a Speedometer component used for visualizing benchmark progress.
+Previously, this component used fixed SVG files (`dial_on.svg` and `dial_off.svg`) regardless of the application's theme setting.
+As part of our UI improvement efforts, we created theme-specific versions of these SVG files:

+- `dial_dark_off.svg` and `dial_dark_on.svg` for dark mode
+- `dial_light_off.svg` and `dial_light_on.svg` for light mode

+We needed to enhance the Speedometer component to dynamically select the appropriate dial images based on the current theme.

+## Decision

+We have implemented a theme-aware Speedometer component with the following key changes:

+1. **Theme Detection**: Added theme detection using Material UI's `useTheme` hook to determine whether the application is in dark or light mode.
+2. **Conditional Asset Selection**: Modified the component to conditionally select the appropriate SVG assets based on the detected theme:
+   - Dark theme: `dial_dark_on.svg` or `dial_dark_off.svg`
+   - Light theme: `dial_light_on.svg` or `dial_light_off.svg`
+3. **Smooth Transitions**: Maintained the existing GSAP animations for smooth transitions between states.

+The implementation preserves all existing functionality while providing a more cohesive visual experience that respects the user's theme preference.

+## Consequences

+### Pros

+- **Improved User Experience**: The Speedometer component now visually integrates better with both dark and light themes.
+- **Visual Consistency**: The application maintains visual consistency across different components and themes.
+- **Maintainability**: The component's theme awareness is handled automatically through React hooks rather than requiring external configuration.

+### Cons

+- **Increased Asset Management**: The application now needs to maintain four SVG files instead of two.
+- **Slightly Increased Complexity**: The component now has a dependency on the theme context.

+## Conclusion

+This enhancement improves the visual coherence of the application by ensuring that the Speedometer component respects the user's theme preference.
+The implementation is clean and maintainable, using React hooks to detect theme changes automatically.
+The minor drawbacks in terms of asset management are outweighed by the improved user experience and visual consistency.